opsabarsec/mkdocs-website-template/docs/portfolio/projects/project-2.md

 description: Development of a private ChatGPT-like tool for analyzing mobility data and policy evaluation in the public sector
 ---

-# Enterprise Chatbot for the DevZ
+# Enterprise Chatbot for the Company Y

 Company Y an AI project featuring a private ChatGPT-like tool, streamlining mobility data analysis and advancing digital innovation in public sector policy evaluation.